tslocke/hobocentral/docs/dryml-guide.markdown

     </page>
 {.dryml}

 An interesting question is, what happens if you give both a `<body:>` parameter and say, `<content:>`.
-By providing the `<body:>` parameter, you have replaced everything inside the body section, including those two parameterised `<div>` tags, so the `<body:>` you have provided will appear as normal, but the `<content:>` parameter will just be silently ignored.
+By providing the `<body:>` parameter, you have replaced everything inside the body section, including those two parameterised `<div>` tags, so the `<body:>` you have provided will appear as normal, but the `<content:>` parameter will be silently ignored.

 ## The Default Parameter

-In the situation where you only want a single parameter, you can use the special parameter name `default`:
+In the situation where you only want a single parameter, you can give your tag a more compact XML-like syntax by using the special parameter name `default`:

     <def tag="page">
       <html>